WAKR

-WAKR's studios are located in Akron's Wallhaven neighborhood, while the station transmitter is located in the city's southeast side.
-In addition to a standard analog transmission, WAKR's programming is relayed over low-power Akron translator W228EL and is available online.
+WAKR (1590 AM, "Soft Hits 93.5 FM") is a commercial radio station licensed to Akron, Ohio, United States, serving the Akron metropolitan area including Summit and Portage County.
+Owned by Rubber City Radio Group, Inc., the station features a full-service and classic hits format.
+WAKR's studios are located in Akron's Wallhaven neighborhood, while the transmitter is sited in the city's southeast side.
+In addition to a standard analog transmission, WAKR is relayed over low-power Akron translator W228EL and available online.